kyoungerman/S21-4820/Lect/12/Legal-and-Backup.md

 - Step by Step process - list of contacts - list of responsibilities for each person
 - Backup persons for each person
-- Procedures that anticipate different senarios
+- Procedures that anticipate different scenarios

 #### Short term / temporary interruption